 Workshops

-I have all sorts of workshops available for 2025, so please take a look and call or email me if you are interested in knowing more, or would like to book.
+I have all sorts of workshops available, so please take a look and call or email me if you are interested in knowing more, or would like to book.

 Workshop Dates by Email